Full Ellipsoid Embeddings and Toric Mutations: Preliminaries

 \section{Preliminaries}

-In this section we develop notations for the base diagrams of almost-toric fibrations, also known as ATFs \cite{Symington}, which we use in our description of symplectic ellipsoid embbedings.
-The present section is focused on understanding combinatorial mutations of polytopes that describe these almost-toric fibrations -- particularly from the viewpoint of smoothing, and degenerating, toric orbifolds.
+In this section we develop notations for the base diagrams of almost toric fibrations, also known as ATFs \cite{Symington}, which we use in our description of symplectic ellipsoid embbedings.
+The present section is focused on understanding combinatorial mutations of polytopes that describe these almost toric fibrations -- particularly from the viewpoint of smoothing, and degenerating, toric orbifolds.
 The more technical aspects of the symplectic topology shall be presented in Subsection \ref{subsec:ATFs}.